cdl-geneseo/geneseo-dictionary/S/Stealth.md

 # Stealth

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stealth

 Created by  David Sweeney, last modified on May 05, 2023

 (adj.)
 1. relating to being transgender; a person who is not “out” as trans (Sweeney, S-Z, 2023)Example: &quot;Her friends at school know she's trans but at work she's stealth.&quot;